 Open May 20 to October 9 inclusively

-There are a few restaurants in town but given its popularity reservations are definitely helpful.
+There are a few restaurants in town but given their popularity reservations are definitely helpful.
 We opted in for dinner at La Maison du Pêcheur ($$$) and pre-drinks at the Pit Caribou brewpub.
-While the restaurant was a classy fair the pub had a feeling of a local favourite – a place where industry people come to hang out after work, just the vibe we were looking for.
+While the restaurant was a classy fair the pub had a feeling of a local favourite.
+The pub is a place where industry people come to hang out after work.
+Just the vibe we were looking for.
 Wrap up the day with a nightcap by the fire pit back at the hotel.

 Part Three: From Percé to Carleton-Sur-Mer

 After breakfast, we walk over to Percé UNESCO Global Geopark.
 There is a lot to do and see here, including a multimedia presentation on the 500 million years of Percé geological history.
-If you have the time there is a lot to explore at the park but the must-do activity is the suspended glass platform, 200m above ground, a quick, rocky shuttle bus will take you up there in no time.
-The platform, on which you have to step out barefoot, opens up on the vast view of the sea and of course, the Percé Rock.
-From here you can hike down, zipline, or go for a short hike through the magical forest – yes, it is an actual trail and it is a little magical, in that child storybook kind of way.
+If you have time there is a lot to explore at the park but the must-do activity is the suspended glass platform.
+Situated 200m above ground but a quick, rocky shuttle bus will take you up there in no time.
+The platform, on which you have to step out barefoot, opens up on the vast view of the sea and the Percé Rock.
+When done, you can hike down, zipline, or go for a short hike through the magical forest.
+It is an actual trail and it is a little magical, in that child storybook kind of way.

-Tickets: Depends on your activity selection, glass platform is $11/adult plus $6 shuttle.
+Tickets: Depends on your activity selection, the glass platform is $11/adult plus a $6 shuttle.

 Timing: Open year-round from 9 am to 6 pm.

-On the way out of Percé, we visit a distillery the owner of which we met at the Pit Caribou pub the night before: La Societe Secrete.
-It is an artisanal distillery, located in a 147-year-old Anglican church, focusing on 3 products only and using all local, hand-harvested botanicals, they even have their own colony of bees.
+On the way out of Percé, we visit a distillery called La Societe Secrete.
+It is an artisanal distillery, located in a 147-year-old Anglican church, focusing on 3 products only and using all local, and hand-harvested botanicals.
+They even have their own colony of bees.
 Nearby is also the Pit Caribou Microbrewery at the edge of a L’Anse-à-Beaufils fishing village.
 Order a fresh pint of beer from the brewery window and enjoy the beach views from their back patio.

 One more culturally and historically important stop is Site Historique National de Paspébiac.
 In its prime time, this site was the main source of income for people in the area and one of the biggest salted cod distributors in the world.
-This is two centuries of fishing history with well preserved 11 buildings where the fishing vessels were built, fish was processed, stored, and traded.
+This is two centuries of fishing history with well preserved 11 buildings.
+In these buildings fishing vessels were built, the fish was processed, stored, and traded.
 A guided tour is strongly recommended because the stories they have are epic and entertaining.

 Tickets: $14/adult, pre-book on sitepaspebiac.ca

-Timing: Early June to early October 9 am to 5 pm daily; with reservation for groups until mid-October.
+Timing: Early June to early October 9 am to 5 pm daily; with reservations for groups until mid-October.

-Overnight in Carleton-Sur-Mer at Hostellerie Baie Bleue*, a classic motel with 5 buildings and 7 cottages a road away from the sea.
+Next in our destination guide is an overnight in Carleton-Sur-Mer at Hostellerie Baie Bleue*.
+A classic motel with 5 buildings and 7 cottages a road away from the sea.
 The rooms are clean, with modest modern decor and comfortable bedding.
 There is an on-site pub called St-Joseph, where you get your morning meal.
 Across the road is a long boardwalk that stretches across town past charming vacation homes and public amenities.
-The boardwalk will take you directly to Marin D’Eau Douce ($$), a small seafood restaurant with a serene candlelit mood (reservations strongly recommended).
+The boardwalk will take you directly to Marin D’Eau Douce ($$), a small seafood restaurant with a serene candlelit mood.
+Reservations are strongly recommended.

 Hostellerie Baie Bleue ***